Porges/ways-to-play/articles/games/nine-mens-morris.md

 itemscope="itemscope"}, [![Creative
 Commons](/images/cc.svg)![Attribution](/images/by.svg)![No-Commercial](/images/nc.svg)![Share-Alike](/images/sa.svg)](https://creativecommons.org/licenses/by-nc-sa/4.0/){itemprop="license"})</figcaption></figure>

-The game dates from at least the Byzantine period, and at the moment we do not have evidence for an earlier date [@GamesGreekAndRoman, p.
-3].^[@RamatHanadiv [p.
-227] describes a board found in a Byzantine villa in [חורבת עקב]{lang="he"}
-([Ḥorvat ʿAqav]{lang="he-Latn" .proper-noun}), dated 500–700&nbsp;CE.]
-Earlier
-dates have often been proposed based upon the existence of boards carved on ancient monuments such as the Ramesseum [@AncientEgyptiansAtPlay, p.
+The game dates from at least the Byzantine period,^[@RamatHanadiv [p.
+227] describes a board found in a Byzantine villa in [חורבת עקב]{lang="he"} ([Ḥorvat ʿAqav]{lang="he-Latn" .proper-noun}), dated 500–700&nbsp;CE.] and at the moment we do not have evidence for an earlier date [@GamesGreekAndRoman, p.
+3].
+Earlier dates have often been proposed based upon the existence of boards carved on ancient monuments such as the Ramesseum [@AncientEgyptiansAtPlay, p.
 144] and the Mortuary Temple of Seti I at Qurna [@AncientCeylon, p.
 644], but these are not able to be dated definitively—the monument only provides an _earliest possible_ date.

-A double-sided game board with a Nine Men’s Morris layout on one side was discovered as part of the 9th-century [Gokstad Viking ship burial](https://en.wikipedia.org/wiki/Gokstad_ship) discovered in Norway.
+The game spread throughout Europe quickly: a double-sided game board with a Nine Men’s Morris layout on one side was found as part of the 9th-century [Gokstad Viking ship burial](https://en.wikipedia.org/wiki/Gokstad_ship) discovered in Norway [@TheVikingShipFromGokstad, pp. 44, 99].

 <figure itemprop="image" itemscope="itemscope" itemtype="http://schema.org/ImageObject"
 class="side-image-r"><img itemprop="contentUrl" src="/images/82-001079.jpg"